 The name Elijah in the Bible

-The name Elijah is assigned to four different men in the Bible:
+The name Elijah is assigned to four different men in the Bible (not counting those with the highly similar name Elihu):

 - The famous prophet Elijah the Tishbite, who ministered during the reigns of kings Ahab and Azariah of Israel (1 Kings 17:1).